Culture and menstruation: Zoroastrianism

+Zoroastrianism has historically considered it to be a woman's moral duty to sequester herself during menstruation so that her touch or glance would not "contaminate".
+It is unclear to what degree this practice has ever been implemented.
+In mid-20th-century India it was common for Zoroastrian women with menses to live alone in one part of the house, wearing old clothes and using metal utensils.
+Zoroastrian women in Iran at this time typically lived in an outbuilding away from water or fire during menstruation.
+Many Zoroastrians today see such stringent approaches as outdated or irrational.
+Zoroastrian women in Iran and India may still voluntarily isolate themselves after childbirth or during menstruation, and take care to keep distance from fires and avoid touching sacred objects and books.
+Zoroastrian women raised in the diaspora are less likely to observe these kind of restrictions.

 Wicca and paganism

 Menstruation is mentioned in some Wiccan and pagan texts.
 There are collected books and material on Witchcraft and menstruation at the Museum of Witchcraft and Magic.

 In the 2010s public Wiccan and pagan practitioners began sharing rituals, spells and histories of menstruation in these belief systems.
 Pagan rituals and histories of menstruation is also discussed in books such as Penelope Shuttle and Peter Redgrove's The Wise Wound: Menstruation and Everywoman.